M. V. Govindan: Personal life

 He was born to late K. Kunjambu and late M. V. Madhavi Amma at Morazha in Kannur on 23 April 1953.
 His spouse, P. K. Shyamala is the Chairperson of Anthoor Municipality and Kannur district committee member of CPI(M).
-He has two sons named Shyamjith & Rangeeth.
-He was working as Physical Education Teacher at Iringal UP School when he became active in politics and took voluntary retirement from the job.
+They have two sons named Shyamjith & Rangeeth.
+He was working as a physical education teacher at Iringal UP School when he became active in politics and took voluntary retirement from the job.